 Give yourself and/or your senior loved one a spa day at home!
 Pamper yourself with some wonderful lotions, scents, a bubble bath, etc.

 What Is A Fun Activity For Seniors?

-First thing I want to say is that I know how hard it can be for some family caregivers to get their senior loved ones to engage in some kind of activity.
+The first thing I want to say is that I know how hard it can be for some family caregivers to get their senior loved ones to engage in some kind of activity.

 My family had a difficult time getting my mother to socialize and participate in activities.
 She chose what she wanted to do, which was great, and would not budge to do anything else.

-So, if your senior loved one enjoys doing one or two things, let them do that and don’t stress out over getting them to do something they don’t want to do.
+So, if your senior loved one enjoys doing one or two things, let them do that, and don’t stress out over getting them to do something they don’t want to do.